hey-network/mainchain/readme.md

 In the Pool, tokens will be made available for users to redeem.
 Note that the Pool will be endowed with 30% of the total token supply regardless of token sale results.
 In the case of unsold tokens, they are merely added to this original 30%.

-The ¨*Hey* team expects that tokens will remain following the ICO even in the case that the hard cap is reached, mainly based on rounding requirements.
+The *Hey* team expects that tokens will remain following the ICO even in the case that the hard cap is reached, mainly based on rounding requirements.

 ###### Pausable payments